 When AFib occurs before the age of 70, it’s likely from high blood pressure, too much alcohol or sleep apnea.
 Dr. Lemon says “These are all very treatable, so we rule those out before moving to other forms of AFib treatment, which can be invasive and expensive.”

-Once the conditions that cause AFib are ruled out, the irregular heartbeat has to be treated in other ways.
+Once a doctor rules out the conditions that cause AFib, the irregular heartbeat is treatable in other ways.
 Both primary treatments for atrial fibrillation have drawbacks, which is why prevention is so important.

-Traditionally, warfarin (Coumadin®) is prescribed to prevent blood clots from forming.
-Once on the drug, you’re closely monitored by your physician until the optimum dosage is achieved and are regularly checked after that.
+Traditionally, doctors have prescribed warfarin (Coumadin®) to prevent blood clots from forming.
+Once on the drug, you’re closely monitored by your physician until you achieve the optimum dosage.
+Then you are regularly checked after that.